validitylabs/HOPR-PL-Substrate/README.md

 # Payment Layer

 Privacy comes from the service of others.
-We therefore allow parties to have serious business model in providing that kind of service to individuals.
+We therefore allow parties to have a serious business model in providing that kind of service to individuals or dApps.

-The main architectural guidelines behind HOPR are:
+The main architectural guidelines regarding HOPR are:

 - **simplicity**: The interactions with the blockchain should be as simple as possible to prevent mistakes in applications and to decrease the effort that is necessary to formally proof security properties of the system.
 - **efficiency**: As on-chain computation is costly, we prevent expensive operations like NIZK proof verification whereever we can.